 In Sanjay Kumar Sinha v.
 Asha Kumari, (2018) 5 SCC 333; the Supreme Court held that passing of maintenance under section 24 HMA stands superseded the order passed under section 125 now no longer contains the field.

 Section 125 crpc is a civil nature proceeding and the order passed therein is tentative.
 In N. Natikar Vs Neelamma (2015) 1 SCC (Civ) 346; the Supreme Court held that order made under Section 125 CrPC is tentative.
 Therefore, the court may alter or stay its order upon the evidence that wife is receiving maintenance under section 24 HMA.

 In Pallavi v Sachin 2012 (3) MPLJ; the Madhya Pradesh High Court held that if interim maintenance granted under section 24 of the HMA is in force, the wife would not be entitled to separate alimony under section 125 CrPC.

+The court may stay the proceeding because your wife is already receiving enough maintenance.
 In Sumita Ganguly v Debasish Ganguly (2010) 1 Cal LT 442; the Calcutta High Court held that maintenance granted under section 24 HMA then order pass under section 125 CrPC shall be adjusted against each other and the husband is only obliged to pay a higher amount of maintenance.